One for the Road (Cheers): Plot

 The episode begins with Frasier writing a political speech for Woody, who has trouble doing it himself.
 Rebecca accidentally rejects Don Santry's (Tom Berenger) proposal because she is too excited to accept it, causing him to break up with her.
-Diane Chambers, making her first appearance on the series after six years, appears on television, accepting an award for outstanding writing of a television movie, surprising Sam.
+Diane Chambers appears on television, accepting an award for outstanding writing of a television movie, surprising Sam.
 Diane calls Sam at night to thank him for the congratulatory telegram he sent earlier and accepts Sam's invitation to return to Boston, but Sam doubts that she will actually come.

 The following day, Diane arrives with her husband Reed (Mark Harelik).
 Shocked, Sam eventually uses Rebecca, who is grieving over her breakup, as his pretend wife.
 At Melville's restaurant, when Don enters and re-proposes, Rebecca finally accepts, ruining Sam's charade.
 Then Reed's actual partner Kevin (Anthony Heald) arrives to confront him for "cheating" with Diane.
 Now alone at the table, Diane admits to Sam that she broke her promise to return to him after six months in the episode "I Do, Adieu" (1987).
 Indeed, she had to convert her rejected finished manuscript into a screenplay, prompting her to remain in Los Angeles for six years for greater success.
 Sam and Diane both admit having been incompatible together and having no family of their own.
 When Diane bids Sam farewell, he stops her from leaving and convinces her to restart their relationship for old times' sake.